apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Elon Musk says he's 'leaning away from Biden'**
+**Powerball jackpot grows after no big winners Wednesday**

-You can read more about it [here](https://nypost.com/2024/03/13/us-news/elon-musk-says-hes-leaning-away-from-biden/).
+You can read more about it [here](https://www.wtae.com/article/winning-numbers-powerball-jackpot-march-13-2024/60193819).

 ## Requirements
 - Python 3.8